 in the ethical, legal and social implications of the development of medical research and biotechnologies.

-On 6 August they gave a talk about the work of the York-Cardiff Chronic Disorders of Consciousness Research Group.
+On 6 August they gave a talk about the work of the York-Cardiff Chronic Disorders of Consciousness Research Centre.
 It was attended by other Fellows at the Foundation, scholars from the University of Geneva, researchers from the World Health Organisation, and representatives of a number of NGOs addressing issues of health and human rights.

 Simon Halliday recently presented a paper “Law in Everyday Life and Death: A Socio-Legal Study of Chronic Disorders of Consciousness” at two conferences in North America.
 At the first conference, the Annual Meeting of the Law and Society Association, Boston, June 2014, Simon delivered the paper in a session on law and health.
 At the second conference, Law on the Edge: A Meeting of the Canadian and Australian Law and Society Associations, Vancouver, July 2014, the paper was included on a session on ‘Communities at the Edge’.